Fooxly/vscode-provision-lens/MANUAL.md

 ## Introduction

 ProVision is a collection of VSCode extesions which provide a better overview for you.
-All of our extensions will be **highly customizable** and sve you a lot of time searching, unfolding or navigating towards notes.
+All of our extensions are **highly customizable** and save you a lot of time searching, unfolding or navigating towards notes.

 ## 📙 Setup

+When downloading one of the ProVision extesions, you can start right away.
+But if you would like to change some settings and make it to your own liking, you can try the following steps.

 ### Keywords property

-Setting up keywords is quite simple, inside your settings you should have/create the `ProVision.keywords` object which will hold all of your keywords.
+Setting up keywords is quite simple, in your settings you should have/create the `ProVision.keywords` object which will hold all of your keywords.

 Here is an example of a keyword: